AndrewBudziszek/RESUME.md/README.md

 ### Northwestern Mutual - Senior Software Engineer/Scrum Master
 _February 2020 - Present_

-Worked on the Finance and Risk team as a developer and Scrum Master.
-Supported finance and general ledger applications including cash disbursements.
-Focused on modernizing mainframe applications using microservices and data processing tools.
+Worked on the Finance and Risk team as an engineer and Scrum Master.
+Supported finance and accounting applications including cash disbursements and general ledger processing.
+Focused on modernizing mainframe and file-based applications/processes using microservices and data processing tools.

 Notable Projects
 - Cash Disbursements Microservice (Node.js/Kafka/NiFi/Postgres)